J. Doyne Farmer: Work

-The Los Alamos Complex Systems Group
+Los Alamos Complex Systems Group

 After finishing his doctorate in 1981, Farmer took a post-doctoral appointment at the Center for Nonlinear Studies at Los Alamos National Laboratory and received an Oppenheimer Fellowship in 1983.
 He developed an interest in what is now called complex systems and co-organized several seminal conferences in this area.
-In 1988, he founded the Complex Systems Group in the Theoretical Division and recruited a group of postdoctoral fellows who subsequently became leaders in the field, including Kunihiko Kaneko, Chris Langton, Walter Fontana, Steen Rasmussen, David Wolpert, Stephanie Forrest, James Theiler and Seth Lloyd.
+In 1988, he founded the Complex Systems Group in the Theoretical Division and recruited a group of postdoctoral fellows who subsequently became leaders in the field, including Kunihiko Kaneko, Chris Langton, Walter Fontana, Steen Rasmussen, David Wolpert, Stephanie Forrest, James Theiler, and Seth Lloyd.

-Farmer and Norman Packard developed the concept of metadynamics, i.e. co-evolving networks and dynamical systems.
+Farmer and Norman Packard developed the concept of "metadynamics", i.e., co-evolving networks and dynamical systems.
 For example, the nodes of the network might represent chemical species and the edges their possible reactions, whose kinetics give rise to a system of differential equations.
 As new species are produced the set of reactions changes and the kinetics are in turn altered.
 This concept was used to model the immune system and the origin of life.
 Joint work with Richard Bagley produced a simulation of an autocatalytic set of polymers in which a few species are maintained at high concentration, with many of the properties of a metabolism; the autocatalytic set evolved through time in a manner resembling the evolution of living systems, but without a genetic code.

 James Keeler and Farmer demonstrated that a system of coupled logistic maps could produce fluctuations with a 1/f power spectrum.
 They showed that this occurred because the system continually tunes itself to stay near a critical point, a property that was later dubbed self-organized criticality by Per Bak.

 Prediction Company

-In 1991 Farmer gave up his position at Los Alamos, reunited with Norman Packard and graduate school classmate James McGill, and co-founded the Prediction Company.
+In 1991, Farmer gave up his position at Los Alamos, reunited with Norman Packard and graduate school classmate James McGill, and co-founded the Prediction Company.
 The prevailing view at the time was that markets were perfectly efficient, so that it was not possible to make consistent profits without inside information.
 Farmer and Packard were motivated by their desire to prove this wrong.
 The trading strategy that was developed was an early version of statistical arbitrage, and made use of a variety of signals that derived from processing essentially all quantitative inputs related to the US stock market.
 It also included a high-frequency forecasting model as an overlay that reduced transaction costs.
 From 1996 onward, trading was completely automated.
 Farmer was one of the chief architects of the trading system as it existed in 1999.
 Prediction Company was sold to UBS in 2006 and in 2013 was re-sold to Millennium Management.
 The strategy was eventually shut down in 2018.